-People drink alcohol for a number of reasons.
-You may drink because you think it is fun, as an escape from stress, or even to relieve other physical symptoms such as chronic pain.
-However, drinking excessively or too often can have consequences, one of which is damaged relationships.
+People drink alcohol for many reasons.
+You may drink because you think it is fun, as an escape from stress or even to relieve other physical symptoms such as chronic pain.
+However, drinking excessively or too often can have consequences, including damaged relationships.

 You probably believe that your significant other is more important than any substance, but you might have an alcohol use disorder if your actions prove otherwise.
-Addiction is considered a disease of the mind, and the person suffering is often the last to realize the extent of the damage being done.
+Substance use affects the body and the mind, and the person suffering is often the last to realize the extent of the damage being done.

 Even if you have a powerful connection with the person you love, this can be diminished by a strong need and desire to drink.
 Have you forgotten important dates because of drinking?
 Are there times that you have had to cancel plans because of a severe hangover?
 These are just a few of the questions you should ask yourself.

 You Become a Different Person When You Drink

 Your significant other fell in love with a certain person, but you might become someone else entirely when you drink alcohol.
 Maybe alcohol is a social lubricant for you, but its effects have been magnified in the recent past.

 Each person has a different response to alcohol, but yours may not make your partner comfortable.
 Maybe you become overly aggressive or withdrawn when you drink.
 You might become too emotional or even inappropriate in public.
 These are all causes for concern in a relationship.

 You Are Not Honest About Your Drinking